-Before any decision, the Academic Dean shall consult with the Office of the Dean of Students.
+Before any decision, the Academic Dean shall consult with the Office of the Dean of Students and may consult with the Department Head.
 The Academic Dean's decision may uphold, amend, or overturn the sanction or academic decision.

 The Academic Dean shall send a copy of their decision to the student, the instructor, and the Office of the Dean of Students.
 The decision of the Academic Dean is the final decision of the University in the matter for undergraduate students.